ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/rolling-restart-scenario.md

 ## Examples

-The following examples assume you have also specified all the required connection options (such as endpoint or credentials).
+The following examples assume you have specified all the required connection options (such as endpoint or credentials).

 ### Restarting all nodes in the cluster